 - Robert Motherwell asking Hofmann: ‘Would you say that a fair statement of your position (in painting, fh) is that the meaning of a work of art consists of the relations among the elements, and not the elements themselves?’
 Hofmann: ‘Yes, that I would definitely say… … it is all relation’.

-* Hans Hofmann, source of his artist quotes on modern painting art ”Modern Artists in America” – First Series, R. Motherwell, Ad Reinhardt and B. Karpel eds., 1952 pp. 19, 39 (American painter, famous for his many renewing art concepts like ‘push and pull painting art’; more biography facts, below)
+* Hans Hofmann explains his painting art as created pictures of relations (between the visual elements, fh) in an interview with Motherwell, source of his artist quote on modern painting art ”Modern Artists in America” – First Series, R. Motherwell, Ad Reinhardt and B. Karpel eds., 1952 pp. 19, 39.

 - The width of a line may present the idea of infinity.
 An epigram may contain a world.
 In the same way, a small picture format may be much more living, much more leavening, stirring, awakening, than square yards of wall space.

 * Hans Hofmann, source of his artist quotes on modern painting art ”Abstract Expressionist Painting in America”, W.C, Seitz, Cambridge Massachusetts, 1983, p.
-88 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+88.

 - Art is something absolute, something positive, which gives power just as food gives power.
-While creative science is a mental food, art is the satisfaction of the soul. (painter quote Hofmann)
+While creative science is a mental food, art is the satisfaction of the soul. (painter quote on art by Hans Hofmann)

-Hans Hofmann, biography facts on the famous painter artist & art teacher in American Abstract Expressionism
+Hans Hofmann, biography facts of the senior painter & art teacher in American Abstract Expressionism

 Hans Hofmann was a painter of German origin and became later an important and leading senior artist in American Abstract Expressionism.
 He was admired by other artists for the expressiveness he tried to achieve in his art and for his very personal, but nevertheless still conscious approach to his art.
 His emphasis on the spiritual power of color influenced the younger painters of Color Field painting.
 Of course Hofmann was very familiar with European modern abstract painting; so he became a bridge between traditional European art and the young, wild, modern artists in America.
 He engaged a lot in art discussions in New York art scene on Abstract Expressionism.
 Hofmann wrote many art essays which influenced the modern art scene in New York undoubtedly.